-**Now accepting applications for Summer 2017.
+**We are now accepting internship applications for Summer 2018.

 Each summer from June through August, interns have the opportunity to work side-by-side with professional artists in an educational setting.
 Interns will have first-hand knowledge of teaching philosophies and curriculum development, while gaining valuable experience in a non-profit arts setting.
 Responsibilities include helping with the following: prep for classes, management of art supplies and general classroom organization.
 Interns will also assist in the classroom and oversee students during their lunches and break times.